gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/gamepad.md

 ```{=mediawiki}
 {{Note|Kernel 4.18 [https://lore.kernel.org/lkml/20180416122703.22306-1-rodrigorivascosta@gmail.com/ provides a kernel driver] for wired/wireless use of the steam controller as a controller input device without [[Steam]].}}
 ```
-The [Steam](Steam "Steam"){.wikilink} client will recognize the controller and provide keyboard/mouse/gamepad emulation while Steam is running.
+The [Steam](Steam "wikilink") client will recognize the controller and provide keyboard/mouse/gamepad emulation while Steam is running.
 The in-game Steam overlay needs to be enabled and working in order for gamepad emulation to work.
 You may need to run `{{ic|udevadm trigger}}`{=mediawiki} with root privileges or plug the dongle out and in again, if the controller does not work immediately after installing and running Steam.
 If all else fails, try restarting the computer while the dongle is plugged in.

 If you are using the controller connected via Bluetooth LE, make sure the user is part of the `{{ic|input}}`{=mediawiki}
 group.

-If you cannot get the Steam Controller to work, see [#Steam Controller not pairing or recognized in games (including USB)](#Steam_Controller_not_pairing_or_recognized_in_games_(including_USB) "#Steam Controller not pairing or recognized in games (including USB)"){.wikilink}.
+If you cannot get the Steam Controller to work, see [#Steam Controller not pairing or recognized in games (including USB)](#Steam_Controller_not_pairing_or_recognized_in_games_(including_USB) "wikilink").

 ```{=mediawiki}
 {{Note|If you do not use the [[Steam runtime]], you might actually need to disable the overlay for the controller to work in certain games (Rocket Wars, Rocket League, Binding of Isaac, etc.).
 Right click on a game in your library, select "Properties", and uncheck "Enable Steam Overlay".}}